1966–67 Cornell Big Red men's ice hockey season: Holiday tournaments

-With a perfect 6–0 record Cornell headed to Boston to play in the ECAC Holiday Tournament.
+With a perfect 6–0 record Cornell headed to Boston to play in the ECAC Christmas Hockey Tournament.
 The Big Red opened against Northeastern at the Boston Garden and, despite playing at what amounted to a home game for the Huskies, Cornell trounced their opponents 9–1 with Doug Ferguson's 4 goals leading the way.
 The next night Cornell took on defending national champion Michigan State for the tournament title and opened the scoring with a Bobby Ferguson goal.
 The Spartans played the same tough defense that garnered them the 1966 National Title and held Cornell back until late in the second when Dave Ferguson notched a power-play marker.
 MSU showed their mettle by scoring twice in the third period, first on the power play and then short-handed, to tie the game.
 Both teams had chances to end the game but Dryden and fellow netminder Gaye Cooley were both stellar and sent the game into overtime.
 It only took 59 seconds to decide the game when Mike Doran scored on a screened Cooley to win the tournament for Cornell and keep their perfect record.

 Just before the winter break Cornell took on Harvard, narrowly escaping with a 4–3 win on the strength of four consecutive goals.
 Before classes resumed, however, Cornell played in their second holiday championship, this time competing in the Boston Arena Christmas Tournament.
 Once more they opened against Northeastern and the team appeared to be rusty after their 8-day layoff.
 The Huskies went ahead twice by one goal before Bobby Ferguson's marker got Cornell their first least with just under nine minutes to play.
 Tufford got an empty-net goal to close out the game but the injury bug bit the Big Red again when Brian Cornell tore ligaments in his right knee and missed the rest of the season.
 After their lack-luster performance, Harkness shuffled his lines before the game against Harvard and got an immediate return when Doug Ferguson scored 28 seconds into the game.
 Cornell scored twice more before the period was out and with Dryden making 33 saves in the game The Big Red won 4–1 and set up a showdown against Boston University.